 So I did what anyone with no money or responsibility would do: I booked a flight and made plans to go away again.

 Coming home felt stale to me.
 I yearned for the excitement of the road.
 That summer, I traveled to Europe, went back to Thailand where I taught English, and started putting time and effort into this website.

-The last ten years have been a long, winding road.
-It has been one happy accident after another: from the people I met who got me excited about traveling, to the Thai classes I took that led to living in Bangkok, to the cubicle that got me to start this website, to becoming a travel writer.
+The last ten years have been a long, winding road filled with one happy accident after another: from the people I met who got me excited about traveling, to the Thai classes I took that led to living in Bangkok, to the cubicle that got me to start this website, to becoming a travel writer.

 It has been one exciting and unplanned adventure.

 But ten years is a long time and, in the last year, I’ve begun to (finally) wind down my nomadic ways.
 After many false starts, I planted roots in Austin.
-I no longer plan multi-month trips on the road, and I’m now focusing on the next chapter of my life — part-time traveler, hostel owner, hiker, and early riser (but still international man of mystery).
+I no longer plan multi-month trips on the road and I’m now focusing on the next chapter of my life: part-time traveler, hostel owner, cook, reader, and early riser (but still international man of mystery).

 As one chapter comes to a close and another opens, I want to share my favorite stories from the last ten years on the road:

 At the start of my first trip, I was very much a quiet introvert.
 I didn’t know how to meet people, and I spent a lot of time driving around the country and sightseeing by myself.
 Traveling wasn’t the social amazingness I thought it would be.
 I was mostly alone and often bored.

 That is, until I entered a hostel in Tucson.